wayofthepie/blog-src/posts/2017-07-15-Zero-Downtime-Updates.markdown

 for storing state on [Google Cloud Storage](https://cloud.google.com/storage/) (GCS).
 By default terraform will store the state locally, so this backend is not required, but it is good practice [^1].

-Lets set up our backend to store terraforms state on GCS.
+Let's set up our backend to store terraforms state on GCS.
 In a file called `backend.tf`:

 ```
 terraform {